What are Overview and Scrutiny Committees?

 - ask questions of the relevant cabinet members

 - ask members of the public and service users for their views

 - research best practice at other local authorities or organisations

-When complete, a select committee sends a report which includes their conclusions and recommendations to the appropriate person.
+When complete, an Overview and Scrutiny Committee sends a report which includes their conclusions and recommendations to the appropriate person.
 This is usually the cabinet member or the lead for an external organisation, for example the chair of a clinical commissioning group.